lorenzofattori/M2Q-hardware/README.md

 It has been engineerd by me, based on an idea and concept of Manuel Rodriguez.
 Manuel is a professional light designer who used this little box in his amazing shows, touring all over the world!
 You can find more about his amazing work [here](http://www.deepred.tv/).

-M2Q is available at my [Tindie Store](https://www.tindie.com/products/23305/)
+M2Q is available at my [Tindie Store](https://www.tindie.com/products/23305/) Store update May 2021: M2Q is currently out of stock because DHL decided to not deliver my PCB package and sign the delivery for me.
+What a horrible service!
+As soon as pieced will be in, I will prepare some stock!

 ## Check all the documentation pages: